Component: REST data sources

 - Description [optional]: You can write anything you want in this field to describe the endpoint

-- Active: The endpoint is available or not
+- Active: Whether the endpoint is available

 Configure Credentials